qualityshepherd/brine/posts/of_yarn_and_bone.md

 #### Promises

 Promises are the simplest spells—like cantrips.
-Often dismissed as "cheap tricks," their ephemeral quality leaves no lasting impression on the world.
+Often dismissed as _cheap tricks_, their ephemeral quality leaves no lasting impression on the world.
 Yet they signify an unspoken agreement; a remnant from the bond between mage and world.
 Any mage worth their socks should be able to cast these simple, ephemeral spells without rolling.

 #### Casting Spells